 Another Average, Minimum, Maximum or Sum operation

-Note these functions treat a null value as 0, so average(1, null, 5) = 2
+Note these operations treat a null value as 0, so Average(1, null, 5) = 2

 .